Secularization: Current issues in secularization

 At present, secularization as understood in the West is being debated in the sociology of religion.
 In his works Legitimacy of the Modern Age (1966) and The Genesis of the Copernican World (1975), Hans Blumenberg has rejected the idea of a historical continuity – fundamental to the so-called 'theorem of secularization'; the Modern age in his view represents an independent epoch opposed to Antiquity and the Middle Ages by a rehabilitation of human curiosity in reaction to theological absolutism.
 "Blumenberg targets Löwith's argument that progress is the secularization of Hebrew and Christian beliefs and argues to the contrary that the modern age, including its belief in progress, grew out of a new secular self-affirmation of culture against the Christian tradition."
 Wolfhart Pannenberg, a student of Löwith, has continued the debate against Blumenberg.
-Hans Blumberg's assumption that secularization did not exactly grow out of a western-christian tradition also seems to be in line with more recent findings by Christoph Kleine and Monika Wohlrab-Sahr who have shown that similar historical developments can also be found in largely non-christian contexts such as Japan or Sri Lanka.
+Hans Blumberg's assumption that secularization did not exactly grow out of a western-Christian tradition also seems to be in line with more recent findings by Christoph Kleine and Monika Wohlrab-Sahr who have shown that similar historical developments can also be found in largely non-Christian contexts such as Japan or Sri Lanka.

-Charles Taylor in A Secular Age (2007) challenges what he calls 'the subtraction thesis' – that science leads to religion being subtracted from more and more areas of life.
+Building on this conversation, Charles Taylor introduces a shift in how secularity is defined in his A Secular Age (2007).
+He challenges what he calls 'the subtraction thesis' – the notion that secularism is the result of science and rationality 'subtracting' religion from public life.